renatoGarcia/icecream-cpp/README.md

 `IC_CONFIG` is just a regular variable with a funny name to make a collision extremely unlikely.
-When calling any `IC*(...)` macro, it will pick the `IC_CONFIG` instance at scope by doing an [unqualified name lookup](https://en.cppreference.com/w/cpp/language/unqualified_lookup), using the same rules applied to any other regular variable.
+When calling any `IC*(...)` macro, it will pick the `IC_CONFIG` instance at current scope by doing an [unqualified name lookup](https://en.cppreference.com/w/cpp/language/unqualified_lookup), using the same rules applied to any other regular variable.